PRITIKA10/Centralized-MRS/README.md

 This way, we can ensure that both the parties are verified and consent has been given to access the details.

+# API's Used in the project
+1. Postman
+2.